Old Slains Castle

 Slains Castle (otherwise known as Old Slains Castle) is a ruined castle near Collieston in Aberdeenshire, Scotland.
 It is not to be confused with New Slains Castle, a separate building located 5 mi northeast.
-Built in the 13th century, it was partly destroyed in 1594.
+Originally built in the 13th century, with the surviving remains largely dating from the 15th century, it was partly destroyed in 1594.

 History

-The 13th-century castle was originally the property of the Comyn, Earl of Buchan.
+The castle was originally built in the 13th century as a fortress and was the property of the Comyn, Earl of Buchan, with the surviving tower-house largely dating from the 15th century.
 After the forfeiture of the Comyns in the 14th century it was given to Sir Gilbert Hay by Robert the Bruce in recognition for his support against the English.

 Slains Castle next comes into prominence when Francis Hay, 9th Earl of Erroll took part in a Catholic Rebellion in the north of Scotland.
 King James VI came to Abedeen in April 1589 and placed a garrison of soldiers at Slains Castle.
 In January 1593, the Earl of Erroll was said to have welcomed so many English and Scottish Catholics in a tower at Slains that he was put to great expense.
 The rebellion culminated in the Battle of Glenlivet in 1594, which left the Catholic army substantially weakened, and the rebellion collapsed.

 James VI marched north with an army intent on capturing the leaders of the rebellion, including Francis Hay, however they evaded capture.
 He then proceeded to blow up their castles, including Old Slains Castle.
 At the king's request, Aberdeen Council provided 20 st weight of gunpowder together with pickaxes and other tools, required for ‘demolishing and casting down of houses and fortalices to the sum of 548 pounds six shillings’.
 The castle was destroyed with gunpowder and cannon on 1 November.
 Aberdeen town council sent the stonemason John Fraser and other workmen to the demolition work at Huntly Castle and Slains, equipped with new shovels.
 Two walls meeting at a corner survived the explosion.

 (Old) Slains Castle.
 What remains after it was blown up with gunpowder in 1594.

 Next year, Elizabeth Douglas, Countess of Erroll, a friend of Anne of Denmark, hired masons to repair the building.
 However, it was beyond saving.
 She then moved into the farmhouse of Clochtow, 1/2 mi northwest of the ruined castle.
 She remained in this ‘mean abode, and continued there sometime after 1597, when the honours and estates were restored...
 The Countess, all her remaining days, preferred to her noble title of Countess of Erroll the plain designation of “Guidwife of Clochtow”, because this designation had never been taken by the crown from her, and she had been known by it during the period of her husband’s exile, when he was a wanderer abroad, and only plain “Francis Hay”.’

 Francis Hay later built a tower house called Bowness on what is now the site of New Slains Castle.